Regulations for Visitors to the Reading Room

 - Archival material and books ordered will be brought to your assigned desk.
-After use the visitor must return the material to the reading room inspector.
+When finished the visitor must return the material to the reading room inspector.
 On request the material may be reserved for up to one week.

 - Before using copied documents (bound paper copies, microfilms, microfiche), visitors should ask the reading room inspector for instructions.
 You may help yourself to any books placed on the shelves in the reading room.

 - Archival documents must be handled with care.
 You should not use them as support for writing, or make any marks in them.
 You must never remove any of the contents from the archival records.

 - Archival material must not be disarranged.
 Visitors are permitted to have a limited amount of bound volumes or record boxes on their desks at one time.
 Only one box or parcel may be opened at one time.
 The order of loose records must not be rearranged.
 This also applies to documents selected for copying.
-In your own interest, you should inform the reading room inspector if you come across any disarrangement in the material.
+In your own interest, you should inform the reading room inspector if you come across any material in disorder.

-Visitors may take photographs of archival material with their own scanner or camera.
-There are separate photo desks for this purpose in the reading room.
-In order to be photographed it is a requirement that the material is not physically damaged.
+Visitors may take photographs of archival material with their own scanner or digital camera, however only under the condition that the material is not physically damaged.
 The archival staff determines whether material is suitable for being photographed/scanned.
 There are separate desks for taking photos.
 The use of flash is not permitted.
-Photographic material, maps and documents written on parchment are examples of material which may not be photographed or scanned in the reading room.
+Photographic material, maps and documents written on parchment are examples of records which may not be photographed or scanned in the reading room.
 Protocols are not allowed for scanning.